 Things to do in Waco

-68. Hidden in the heart of Texas is a little-known pastry treat which originates from the Czech Republic.
+Hidden in the heart of Texas is a little-known pastry treat that originated from the Czech Republic.
 This pillowy soft treat has become a local favorite.
 What is it?
 It’s the Czech Kolache.

-69. Learn about Texas’ favorite drink at the Dr. Pepper Museum in Waco.
+Learn about Texas’ favorite drink at the Dr. Pepper Museum in Waco.
 Take a tour and experience the “King of Beverages.”

 Things to do in East Texas

-73. Visit Pittsburg Hot Link Restaurant to experience their Texas famous hot links.
+Visit Pittsburg Hot Link Restaurant to experience their Texas famous hot links.
 Pittsburg Texas is the hot link capital of Texas and hosts an annual Texas hot link festival!

-74. Caddo Lake State Park has a marvelous swamp with towering cypress trees draped in Spanish moss.
+Caddo Lake State Park has a marvelous swamp with towering cypress trees draped in Spanish moss.
 You can hike, canoe, fish, and even stay in historic cabins.

-75. The Davy Crockett National Forest is named for the legendary pioneer.
+The Davy Crockett National Forest is named for the legendary pioneer.
 The forest covers over 160,000 acres of East Texas and has excellent trails, horseback riding, and wildlife.

 Things to do in South Texas

 It is home to over 200 species of wild and naturally occurring butterflies and nearly 300 species of wild birds.

-79. Padre Island National Seashore is located between the Gulf of Mexico and Laguna Madre along the southern coast of Texas.
-There are seventy miles of coastline with dunes and prairies filled with wildlife.
-The area is a safe zone for the Kemp’s ridley sea turtle and during the summer, you can help release turtles that have hatched along the beach.
-This island is a wonderland of nature, history, and beauty.
+South Padre Island is located between the Gulf of Mexico and Laguna Madre along the southern coast of Texas.
+It boasts 70 miles of coastline with dunes and prairies filled with wildlife.
+Padre Island National Seashore is the longest remaining undeveloped natural barrier island in the world!

-80. Visit the first capital of the Republic of Texas in West Columbia and take a tour through history.
+Visit the first capital of the Republic of Texas in West Columbia and take a tour through history.

 Things to do in West Texas